project-koku/koku-metrics-operator/docs/generate-downstream.md

     ```
     git fetch origin
     git switch --no-track -c downstream-vX.Y.Z origin/main
-    git push downstream-vX.Y.Z
+    git push
     ```

-2. Branch `downstream-vX.Y.Z` so we can make the updates for the downstream code:
+2. Branch `downstream-vX.Y.Z` so we can make the updates for the downstream code.
+The only difference between upstream and downstream is the name of the API.
+We rename `koku` to `costmanagement` in the downstream code.

-    When generating the downstream code, we must vendor the packages.
-This directory is very large and makes reviewing the PR in Github difficult.
-To make the review process easier, we should separate the code changes and the package vendoring into separate commits:

     a.
 Checkout a branch that will be merged into the `downstream-vX.Y.Z` branch:
     ```